SiriSrinivas6/Accenture_Data-Analytics_and_Visualization/README.md

 How many unique categories are there?
 How many reactions are there to the most popular category?
 What was the month with the most posts?

+#### For each slide, think about:

+Agenda - What will your presentation cover?
+Project Recap - What are the key points from the brief?
+Problem - What is the problem that you answer in this presentation?
+The Analytics team - Who is on your team?
+As a reminder from the earlier task - this includes: Andrew Fleming (Chief Technical Architect), Marcus Rompton (Senior Principle), and yourself!
+Process - How did you complete your analysis?

 [Power Point Presentation](https://github.com/SiriSrinivas6/Accenture_Data-Analytics_and_Visualization/blob/369207ad79648c199951baf79b3ec6f6b74a3fcd/Task%203%20Power%20Point%20Presentation.pptx)

+## Task 4: Present to the Client
+video presentation